reactjs/react.dev/src/content/learn/synchronizing-with-effects.md

 This form renders two `<MyInput />` components.

 Press "Show form" and notice that the second field automatically gets focused.
-This is because both of the `<MyInput />` components try to focus the field inside.
+This is because both of the `<MyInput />` Components try to focus the field inside.
 When you call `focus()` for two input fields in a row, the last one always "wins".

 Let's say you want to focus the first field.
-The first `MyInput` component now receives a boolean `shouldFocus` prop set to `true`.
+The first `MyInput` Component now receives a boolean `shouldFocus` prop set to `true`.
 Change the logic so that `focus()` is only called if the `shouldFocus` prop received by `MyInput` is `true`.

 <Sandpack>